spreadzp/Conway_Game_of_Life/README.md

 # How to "play"

-Click and drag to lay down the "seed" cells.
-Press any key to start/stop the simulation.
+Press button "Start" to start the simulation.
-Click here to play

 # About game's rules